jooby-project/jooby/md/req.md

 }
 ```

-## locals
+## local variables
-Locals variables are bound to the current request.
+Local variables are bound to the current request.
 They are created every time a new request is processed and destroyed at the end of the request.

 ```java
   req.set("var", var);